-A Breakfast Sandwich with Smoked Sausage and Bacon is an easy and delicious way to start your weekend!
+Making a Breakfast Sandwich with Smoked Sausage and Bacon is a fantastic and delicious way to start your weekend!

 It’s never too early in the week to start thinking about weekend brunch plans, especially if your plans involve a smoked sausage and smoked bacon breakfast sandwich.
 This is one amazing sandwich!!!